 Braskem is committed to strengthening the recycling and circularity of polypropylene, not just through a financial commitment, but also through the company’s technical experience and market knowledge.
 This expertise will help drive necessary improvements in the U.S. recycling infrastructure for recovering polypropylene and better utilizing post-consumer recycled resins.

-Here at Mold-Rite Plastics, we know firsthand the benefits of using PCR.
+Here at MRP Solutions, we know firsthand the benefits of using PCR.
 In fact, many of our packaging products are available in post-consumer recycled resin.
 This commitment to better materials allows us to provide superior packaging products to our customers in order to help them support their businesses.

 To learn more about PCR, click below:

-Contact us today to learn more about how Mold-Rite can help you create your next great package.
+Contact us today to learn more about how MRP Solutions can help you create your next great package.